lindekaer/lindekaer.github.io/articles/fit-with-git.md

 ## Using Github

-It is commonly belived that Git only works with [Github](https://github.com/).
+It is commonly believed that Git only works with [Github](https://github.com/).
 This is not true as Github only provides a web interface and cloud storage for your project - Git can be used entirely on its own on your machine as we have done throughout the tutorial.
-However because using Github is so widely used (and **awesome**) we need to add it to your developer toolbelt!
+However because using Github is so widely used (and **awesome**) we need to add it to your developer tool belt!
 Without further ado let's create you an account on Github - click [here](https://github.com/) and come back when you are done.

 Go to your profile and create a new repository.
 We will now link this repository to our local project so we can start pushing code to the cloud.
 The repository on Github will become the *remote* to our project.
 Firstly, let's try to list our current remote by running `git remote` - it doesn't print anything, since our project does not yet have a remote.
-Athe remote by running `git remote add origin https://github.com/lindekaer/fit-with-git.git` (use the link to your own repository).
+Add the remote by running `git remote add origin https://github.com/lindekaer/fit-with-git.git` (use the link to your own repository).
 Now running `git remote --verbose` you see something like:

 ```plain
 origin  https://github.com/lindekaer/fit-with-git.git (fetch)